 We don’t recommend high heels at all.
-Your feet will thank you if you buy a pair of Ballet flats, Mary Janes, and hybrid slip-on’s instead.
-So there you go:
+Your feet will thank you if you buy a pair of Ballet flats, Mary Janes, and hybrid slip-ons instead.
+So here you go:

-The Clarks Danelly Adira fuses a traditional silhouette with design elements from athletic footwear.
+The Clarks Danelly Adira fuses a traditional silhouette with athletic footwear-inspired design elements.
 A thick, removable Ortholite insole provides most of the cushioning.
 The thermoplastic rubber outsole provides traction while supporting the walking motion.

 The leather upper and the faux Espadrilles trim adds understated style to the Adira, while the generously perforated upper keeps the insides ventilated.

 The minimally constructed Naturalizer Brittany isn’t the one to do long walks in.
-But if you’re stepping out of the office for errands or the lunch-break, this flat will get the job done.
+But if you’re stepping out of the office for errands or lunch-breaks, this flat will get the job done.

 A supple, premium leather upper conforms to your feet, and the insole is foam-padded and leather-lined for under-the-foot comfort.
-The flat and ribbed outsole grips sidewalks and smooth office flooring with equal confidence.
+The flat and ribbed outsole grips sidewalks and smooth office floors with equal confidence.

 The Rockport Petra is a fresh spin on the classic Mary Jane silhouette.
 A perforated and embossed motif adds design depth to the vamp.
-What looks like a snap-on strap closure is actually a hook-and-loop one; the faux pewter trim is merely a decoration.
+What looks like a snap-on strap closure is actually a hook-and-loop one; the faux pewter trim is merely decorative.

 A perforated suede arch-support cups the foot from below.
-The leather-lined footbed and the outsole have an EVA foam base to make urban walks comfortable.
+The leather-lined footbed and the outsole have an EVA foam base for step-in comfort.

-Can’t say we come across many low-profile flats which provide you the luxury of fitting it with your custom insole.
+Can’t say we come across many low-profile flats that have the luxury of accommodating custom insoles.
 Though the Vionic Caroll’s stock footbed is comfortable, you can replace it with your own.

-The rest of the shoe is simple yet put together well.
-A premium leather upper forms a secure and comfortable foot covering – it’s also helped by the elastic collar which helps the upper fit gently over the foot without loose folds.
+The rest of the shoe is simple yet well put together.
+A premium leather upper forms a secure and comfortable foot covering – it’s also helped by the elastic collar that helps the upper fit gently over the foot without creating loose folds.

-A durable thermoplastic rubber has the grip and stability you need for short downtown walks.
+A durable thermoplastic rubber has the grip and stability that you need for short downtown walks.

 Stable and cushioned walking shoes:

-These are familiar faces in the athletic walking shoe world.
+These are familiar names in the athletic walking shoe industry.
 With these shoes, you get maximum stability along with plenty of cushioning for longer walks.
 These are also great choices in case you plan to use aftermarket insoles of a thick and structured kind.

 1) Brooks Addiction Walker Womens

-This is our top stability walking shoe pick in the athletic category.
-The wide midsole and slip-resistant outsole provide a copious amount of cushioning and support for daily walks across varied terrain.
+This is our top stability walking shoe pick in the sports category.
+The wide midsole and slip-resistant outsole provide a copious amount of cushioning and support for daily walks.

-The Addiction is versatile and durable enough to be used as your daily walking shoe; or wear them for the occasional outing and travel which requires covering a lot of distance on foot.
+The Addiction is versatile and durable enough to be used as your daily walking shoe.
+Or wear them for the occasional outing and travel that requires covering a lot of distance.
 You can also replace the stock insole with an orthotic of your choice.

-The comfortable interiors have plenty of space and sell in four widths for a custom fit.
+The comfortable interior has plenty of space and sell in four widths for a custom fit experience.

 2) New Balance 928V3 Womens

-The 928 has a slimmer profile than the Addiction Walker while offering the stability and cushioning levels required of a versatile fitness walking shoe.
-The flat and supportive outsole promotes walk-friendly transitions and is padded enough for long-distance walks.
+The 928 has a slimmer profile than the Addiction Walker while offering the stability required of a versatile fitness walking shoe.
+The flat and supportive outsole promotes walk-friendly transitions.

-New Balance offers five widths along with a removable insole which can be substituted with your own.
+New Balance offers five widths along with a removable insole that can be substituted with your own.

 Walking shoes for light trail and hiking:

 Mud, splashes, or light rain shouldn’t hold you back from a light hike.
-Features like a rugged outsole and waterproof uppers make all-season trail hikes and walking in damp urban environments easy.
+Features like a rugged outsole and a waterproof upper make all-season trail hikes and walking in wet urban environments easy.

 2) Keen Voyageur Womens

 The Voyageur isn’t waterproof like the other two shoes.
-But its mesh and leather upper is water-resistant to a certain extent.
-In lieu, you get a soft upper interior which is treated for odor control.
+But its mesh and leather upper possesses water-resistance to a certain extent.
+In lieu, you get a soft upper interior that is treated for odor control.

-The dual-density footbed (which can be replaced) and the midsole keeps the walks cushioned on hikes.
-The 4 mm outsole lugs are molded flat and have a spread-out geometry which maximizes contact for grip and weight transfer.
+The removable dual-density footbed and the midsole keep the walks cushioned on hikes.
+The 4 mm outsole lugs are molded flat and have a spread-out geometry to maximize contact for grip and weight transfer.

-Here’s another waterproof shoe for hikes and city walking under moderately wet conditions.
-The flat lugs on the Vibram outsole offer reassuring traction levels without creating pressure hot spots underneath; a mesh and suede upper prevents water from entering.
-The Merrell Moab isn’t hardcore waterproof, so be mindful.
+Here’s another water-resistant shoe for hikes and urban walking under moderately wet conditions.
+The flat lugs on the Vibram outsole offer reassuring traction levels without creating pressure hot spots underneath; a mesh and suede upper prevent the moisture from entering.
+The Merrell Moab isn’t completely waterproof, so be mindful of splashes.

-The roomy upper fits true-to-size and provides plenty of softness via its foam-backed terry lining on the tongue and heel.
+The roomy upper fits true-to-size and delivers plenty of softness via its foam-backed terry lining.